 As a holidaymaker, Italy offers it all to travellers.
-From the canals of Venice to the Arno river running through Florence to the gently rolling hills of Tuscany to the cobblestone streets of Rome and to the pastel coloured houses perched high on cliffs of Amalfi coast.
+From the canals of Venice to the Arno river running through Florence to the gently rolling hills of Tuscany to the cobblestone streets of Rome and to the pastel coloured houses in Cinque Terre perched high on cliffs of Medeitrranean sea.
 The picture postcard list of destinations goes on and on.

 A great way to look at Italy is in two halves.
 The northern half, from Rome up or the southern half from Rome down.
 Another way you may consider planning your trip may be to follow your passions – whether it be eating or drinking your way through Italy or seeing the ancient ruins and historical sites or relaxing and soaking up the sunshine in many of the coastal villages.
 The list is endless, all you have to do is choose what’s right for you.